geosolutions-it/geoserver-manager/README.md

 You can find some examples in the wiki.
 ## License

-geoserver-manager is released under a permissinve [MIT](https://opensource.org/licenses/MIT) license.
+geoserver-manager is released under a permissive [MIT](https://opensource.org/licenses/MIT) license.
 See [wikipedia](https://en.wikipedia.org/wiki/MIT_License) for more information.

 ## Mailing Lists